yunmingxiao/academic-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Ph.D. candidate
+role: Research Fellow

 # Organizations/Affiliations
 organizations:
-- name: Northwestern University
+- name: University of Michigan
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lie in computer networking and distributed systems.
+bio: I am broadly interested in computer networks and systems.
+My current research focuses on enhancing the security, privacy, and reliability of Internet infrastructure and services.

 news:
+- 09/2024 I will serve as the TCP of <a href="https://www.sigsac.org/ccs/CCS2025/">CCS'25</a> and APNet'25.
+Submissions are welcomed!
+- 06/2024 I have joined the University of Michigan as a Research Fellow!
+- 05/2024 <a href="publication/megate">MegaTE</a> is accepted by <a href="https://conferences.sigcomm.org/sigcomm/2024/">SIGCOMM'24</a>!
+- 04/2024 <a href="publication/conspirator">Conspirator</a> is accepted by <a href="https://www.usenix.org/conference/atc24">USENIX ATC'24</a>!
 - 04/2024 <a href="publication/snatch">Snatch</a> has won the <b>Best Student Paper Award</b> of <a href="https://2024.eurosys.org/index.html">EuroSys'24</a>!
-- 04/2024 I passed my PhD thesis defense!
+- 04/2024 I passed my <a href="publication/thesis">PhD thesis</a> defense!
 - 09/2023 <a href="publication/snatch">Snatch</a> is accepted by <a href="https://2024.eurosys.org/index.html">EuroSys'24</a>!
 - 05/2023 <a href="publication/tensor">TENSOR</a> is accepted by <a href="https://conferences.sigcomm.org/sigcomm/2023/">SIGCOMM'23</a>!
 I will also present <a href="projectsfolder/pdns">a demo of a privacy-preserving DNS</a> there.
 - 05/2023 I have passed the PhD Prospectus